 The word “woe” is an expression of grief (Strong’s 3759) and reveals that more grief and sorrow which will intensify are on their way.

 13 The sixth angel blew his trumpet.
 From the four horns of the gold altar that is before God, I heard a voice

 The phrase “I heard a voice” refers to a command that went out.

 14 say to the sixth angel who had the trumpet, “Release the four angels bound at the great river Euphrates.”

 The command was given to release the four angels which most likely refers to demonic spirits because of what they are about to do.

 15 So the four angels who were prepared for the hour, day, month, and year were released to kill a third of the human race.

 These four angels mirror Apollyon and his hordes who are released to cause havoc by destroying a third or 2.3 billion people on earth.
-Probably a nuclear detonation which would make the most sense for the high casualties.
+Probably a nuclear detonation would make the most sense for the high casualties.

 The “verse by verse through Revelation” series was made into a book.
 If you are interested in having a hardcopy or in an ebook format click: Bookstore